bitprj/BitCamp/GameDev/week4/livestream/script.md

-Note: This script doesn't have the code snippets.
-Please see the pdf version for the version fo the script with those.

 # Intro
 - Introduce ourselves
 - For this lesson we will be using a pre-built game that you can all download